-- 1. Makeup/cosmetics may be worn by employees but shall not detract from a neat, professional appearance.
-It should present as subdued and natural in appearance. - 2.
-Fingernails will be neatly manicured and must not extend to a length that jeopardizes officer safety or firearm use.
+- 1. Makeup/cosmetics may be worn by employees but shall not detract from a neat, professional appearance. - 2.
+Fingernails will be neatly manicured and must not extend to a length more than 1⁄4 of an inch beyond the end of the finger or to a length that jeopardizes officer safety or firearm use.
 Nail polish is permitted. - 3.
 Branding, intentional scarring, or any form of intentional mutilation; to include objects inserted under the skin, and split or forked tongue, are also prohibited. - 4.
 Tattoos: Tattoos that may be considered racist, sexist, gang related, obscene or sexually explicit, vulgar, indecent, extremist, prejudicial, anti-American, anti-social, or prejudicial to the good of the order, discipline, or morale must not be visible at any time.
 The Chief of Police or their designee will make the final determination as to what is or is not offensive.
 Tattoos on the neck, face, head, or scalp are prohibited, unless specifically approved in writing by the Chief of Police.
 Tattoos not prohibited in this section are permissible and do not require covering while on duty.